 However, it is possible to broadly speculate on the potential behavior of the identified lineaments if they were to be reactivated by the regional east-northeast neotectonic stress regime.
 Four general orientations of lineaments were interpreted based on their existence in the final integrated lineament data set: east-west, north-south, west-northwest to north-northwest and, and north-northeast (Figure A3 (A)).
-Should the identified lineaments be reactivated under the current stress regime, the: east-west oriented lineaments would likely reactivate as oblique-slip faults, the north-south oriented lineaments would likely reactivate as reverse dip-slip to oblique-slip faults, and the north-northeast oriented lineaments would likely reactivate as reverse dip-slip to oblique-slip faults, and the north-northeast oriented lineaments would likely reactivate as normal dip-slip or strike-slip faults.
+Should the identified lineaments be reactivated under the current stress regime, the: east-west oriented lineaments would likely reactivate as oblique-slip faults, the north-south oriented lineaments would likely reactivate as reverse dip-slip to oblique-slip faults, the west-northwest to north-northwest oriented lineaments would likely reactivate as reverse dip-slip to oblique-slip faults, the stress regime faults, and the north-northeast oriented lineaments would likely reactivate as normal dip-slip or strike-slip faults.
 It is also possible that under the current stress regime, several orientations of lineaments could simultaneous react as conjugate sets of structures.